themetalfleece/neogma-docs/docs/md/docs/Models/Updating-Nodes-and-Relationships.md

 ## Updating Nodes

-TODO link to Where
-Nodes can be updated directly by providing the properties to be set, and a where parameter to match the nodes.
+Nodes can be updated directly by providing the properties to be set, and a [where parameter](../Where-Parameters) to match the nodes.

 ```js
 const result = await Users.update(